 Usually if someone is thinking they need to refinance, the question isn't "how do I know if refinancing is right for me", it's "How do I get the best deal when refinancing to access equity in my home and improve my cash flow?".

 No. In Canada, our lenders have guidelines that determine the max amount that can be lent out as it compares to the current market value of your home (determined by an appraiser and market data).
-The lender will not lend you more than 80% of your homes value (this is set to change with new government regulations coming into effect soon though!).
+The lender will not lend you more than 80% of your homes value.

 Of course you can!
 Just because you're self-employed doesn't mean that you cannot get a new mortgage or refinance an existing one.
 Many big bank lenders don't love using self-employed income because of the up and down nature of small businesses, but that does not mean there aren't lenders out there who will happily help you with your mortgage financing, and I have access to all of them ;)